knight-hennessy national deadline: October 11, 2023 1:00PM PT

 Résumé: Prepare a one-page resumé that includes highlights of your experiences, interests, and academic record in reverse-chronological order.
 Choose a reasonably-sized font.
 You will have room to expand on your accomplishments within the application.

 Video Supplement: After you submit your online application, you may be invited to submit a video in which you will record a 2-minute video of you teaching something to your cohort of fellow Knight-Hennessy Scholars.
 The goal of this exercise is to give reviewers a chance to "meet" you -- get a personal impression of you.
+(Invitations to submit this video are extended on a rolling basis in January; up to 500 applicants are invited to do this.)

 Documents You Request from Others